wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-6/README.md

 ```

 The route handler function calls `res.send()` to return the `HTML` content. `The send()` method is automatically added to the `response object` by `Express.js`.
 The `res.send()` method is similar to the `res.end()` method.

+### 📝 Adding views with Express.js

+Express.js is often used to generate and serve HTML web pages.
+To achieve this, it is
+common to implement a **_view layer_**, which takes care of the generation of the content.
+Typically, the content is dynamically created using `templates`.

+Add a view layer using the `Embedded JavaScript` (EJS) `templating` engine.